-In June of 2012 we started up a kids learning group as a spin off from The Robot Group at ATX Development Center.
-In 2013 we’ll be moving to a new location – or maybe two!
+In June of 2012 we started up a kids learning group as an alternative to The Robot Group (TRG), specifically for kids at ATX Development Center.
 Join our email list or watch this space for times and locations.

-Many Robot Group members like to help out with the event.
+Though Kidbot is separate from The Robot Group, many TRG members like to help out with the event.
 Kids must be supervised by a parent at all times.
 Activities will vary based on age and skill level but some of the following ideas are planned:

 - Take stuff apart… How does it work?